 Incident management is critical for every organization.
 But getting it right can be challenging.
 We hope this guide has helped you reflect on and refine your incident management practices and that you now understand how to optimize your processes for better incident response in the future.

 Know Who’s Who: Assigning clear owners to each and every action item ensures that nothing slips through the cracks and everyone knows who’s responsible for what.

 Keep Everything Together: Integrating systems, centralizing key documents and communication, and keeping process documentation where your team can reference it quickly helps keep the team aligned as they collaborate to resolve the incident.

 Learn from Every Incident: Use every incident as an opportunity to improve your processes and respond more effectively next time.

 Build Your Incident Response Playbook in Mattermost

 Ready to build an incident response playbook for yourself — or want to see how using Mattermost Playbooks can help you supercharge your existing incident response playbook?
-Create a free Mattermost environment then check out this tutorial on using Mattermost for incident response to learn more.
+Start a free trial of Mattermost then check out this tutorial on using Mattermost for incident response to learn more.